MikeArt91/text-node-crash-sample/README.md

 Required conditions for the crash are:
 1. Using `LazyColumn`
 2. A specific `Text` element implementation, such as `BasicText` wrapped within the `TextButton`
+3. `TextButton` should be located within the `Row` with `Modifier.alignByBaseline()`
-3. A subset of the `Text` elements reside outside the currently viewable portion of the screen.
+4. Some more `Text` elements present in the list and located outside the visible portion of the screen.
-4. Triggering rendering events by changing the text, using modifiers like `Modifier.alignByBaseline()` and scrolling through the list at the same time
+5. Triggering rendering events by changing the text and scrolling through the list at the same time

 All those conditions combined might result in this crash:
 ```